Mano (mythology): Rituals

-Like other nature-deities, the goddess Mano is seen as unpredictable and dangerous.
-She is worshiped around the time of the new moon, especially around the Winter Solstice, and during that time it is taboo to make any kind of noise.
+Like other nature-deities, the goddess Mánnu is seen as unpredictable and dangerous.
+She is worshiped around the time of the new moon, especially around the winter solstice, and during that time it is taboo to make any kind of noise, for the Moon of December is dangerous and quick to anger.
+During new moon, a copper ring was set to the hole in the top of the goahti so the moon would shine through it, ensuring safety for reindeer doe giving birth.
+In November, a ring and a year-old reindeer was sacrificed to the Moon.